Apple payments service may boost sales of larger iPhones

 The watch, which will go on sale in the United States next year, has received mixed reactions.
 Fashion commentators like its clean aesthetic, while some tech writers pointed out Apple's silence over battery life.

-Sony Corp, Samsung, LG Electronics Inc and Qualcomm Inc have launched smartwatches based on Google's Android Wear, without great success.
+Sony Corp (6758.T), Samsung, LG Electronics Inc (066570.KS) and Qualcomm Inc (QCOM.O) have launched smartwatches based on Google's Android Wear, without great success.

 "Apple Watch is attractive, but the need for phone tethering, short battery life, and lack of compelling features for people who do not want a watch will limit the market," Hargreaves said.